spaultify/pdfsniffer/README.md

 # PDFSniffer 🐕
+## Note: 🚧 Under Development 🚧

 **Sniffing out PDF threats since 2025**

-PDFSniffer is a powerful Python-based PDF security scanner that detects malware, suspicious JavaScript, embedded files, and other security threats in PDF documents.
+PDFSniffer is a Python-based PDF security scanner that detects malware, suspicious JavaScript, embedded files, and other security threats in PDF documents.

 ```
 ██████╗ ██████╗ ███████╗███████╗███╗   ██╗██╗███████╗███████╗███████╗██████╗